 In 1917, Alexander Baikie died.
-It is believed that Jane remarried.
+The following year Jane married Ralph Dixon.

 NOTE – There is one more odd twist in this saga.
 Alexander Baikie’s first wife, Rachel, had been shot dead by their lodger (no, not Jane) at Dulwich Hill in 1902.
 The Killer, Charles Lukins, was sentenced to death, although this was later commuted to life imprisonment.

-Jane’s son married and had a family of three daughters.
+Jane died on January 23 1949.
+Her son married in 1926 and had a family of three daughters.
 He died in 1953, aged 49.
 How much he knew of his mother’s bizarre history is unknown.

 A book about Jane and her crimes called Buried in Doubt has been written by Glenda Northey from New Zealand.
 Here is a link to her Facebook Author Page.